ooni/explorer/Readme.md

 You should have checked out the https://github.com/ooni/translations repository.

-From inside of `ooni/translation` to update the transifex master copy (this is done when edits to the master spreadsheet are done), you should run:
+From inside of `ooni/translations` to update the transifex master copy (this is done when edits to the master spreadsheet are done), you should run:
 ```
-./update-explorer-source.sh && explorer-sync-csv-source.sh
+./update-explorer-source.sh
 ```

 Then when the translations have been done and you want to pull in the translated versions, run:
 ```
-XXX what is the command for this?
+./update-explorer-translations.sh
 ```

 From inside of the ooni/explorer repo you should then run: